Family Engagement Policy and School-Home Compact

 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

-- Use multiple methods of communication to families such as weekly Panther Press (News You Choose), school website, eNotify, Tuesday folders, fliers, Twitter, Facebook, emails, phone calls, use of United Language and Talking Points.
+- Use multiple methods of communication to families such as weekly Panther Press (News You Choose), website, eNotify, Tuesday folders, fliers, X (formerly known as Twitter), Facebook, Instagram, emails, phone calls, use of United Language Line and Talking Points.

-- Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by attending Back to School Night, parent-teacher conferences, Math and literacy events, PTA Meetings, and Family/Principal Coffees.
+- Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by attending Back to School Night, parent-teacher conferences, Literacy and STEAM events, PTA Meetings, wellness presentations, and Family/Principal Coffees.

 - Hold parent-teacher conferences for all students at least annually in the fall and more often, as needed.